matn7/CS-Notes/src/main/java/compact/flashcards.md

   * Remote Service.
 * Subscriber.
 * Subscription - It is the one with connects the app and datasource.
-* Processor - extends Subscriber and Publisher:
+* Processor - extends `Subscriber` and `Publisher`:
   * Can behave as a Subscriber and Publisher.
   * Not really used this on a day-to-day basis.

 **6. Reactive Streams Error/Exception Scenario.**
-*Exceptions are treated like the data.
+* Exceptions are treated like the data.
-The Reactive Stream is dead when an exception is thrown.
+* The Reactive Stream is dead when an exception is thrown.

 **7. Flow API.**
 * Release as part of Java 9.